TheSaltMine/Pinball_Box2D/README.md

 ## Repository
-Acces de repository of the project [here](https://github.com/TheSaltMine/Pinball_Box2D)
+Acces the repository of the project [here](https://github.com/TheSaltMine/Pinball_Box2D)

 ## Differences
 - Carnivorous plant not implemented.